D2-mods/D2-Mira/d2-mira/readme-ammo.txt

 Pantaloons
 - IWDEE: Divine worshippers are said to seek out these pants
-- IWD2: These collector's items belong to 3 leaders of their communities
+- IWD2: These pricey items belong to 3 leaders of their communities
 - v4.0: Pantaloons are now required to get the Big Metal Unit

+Game-specific info:
+- IWDEE: Some items needed for upgrades may be added to HoW, but only if not previously obtained.
+- IWD2: Some items can be gained from more than 1 NPC.
+These are only obtainable once.
+- BGEE/EET: Rod and Pulse (prototype) are now in SoD as well, but only if not previously gained.